PemphoNkhoma/what-i-learned/README.md

 11/04/2026

-about to finish my python certificate yay
+about to finish my python certificate yay.
 END

 06/06/2026

-made snake game
+made snake game.
-just made a Tetris the game it was very challenging learnt how to use math properly in python weither that be in reflection or rotation learnt how to import and learnt so much more
+just made Tetris the game it was very challenging. learnt how to use math properly in python weither that be in reflection or rotation. learnt how to import. and learnt so much more.
 END

 06/06/2026

-will be posting projects in bulk busy with school and clubs 80% of the time
+will be posting projects in bulk busy with school and clubs 80% of the time.
 *****password checker which checks your password and gives it a rating was an interesting project*****
 ****password generator whereby you input a number( the higher the number the more secure) and it will generate a good password which u can later on check in the password checker***
 END